bob-anderson-ok/Jocular/src/jocularmain/Help/randgenseed.help.md

 ## RandGenSeed

-You will normally leave this field empty, in which case every 'click' on the Display Sample Data button will produce the expected unique set of observation values.
+You will normally leave this field empty, in which case every 'click' on the **Create Sample Data** button will produce a unique set of observation values.

 If you want/need the same set of gaussian noise values to be generated at each click, set an integer value in this field.